cocos/cocos-docs/en/editor/publish/build-panel.md

 - ![doc](./build-panel/doc.png): click this button to jump to the official manual document of the current platform.

-- **Import**: Click this button to import the JSON file that saves the configuration of the build options.
+- **Import**: click this button to import the JSON file that saves the configuration of the build options.

 - **Export**: Click this button to export the current platform's build option configuration as a JSON file for the [command line build](publish-in-command-line.md), or share it among project members.
 The exported configuration is differentiated according to the platform.
 When using the command line to build, specify the file path of the build parameter `configPath` as the exported JSON configuration file path.